chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 ^^^^^^^^^^^^^^^^

-As seen in the previous example, in the subsection *"rpt parameters"*, we define the values of the set of parameter necessary for calculating the counts using the Monte Carlo method.
+As seen in the previous example, in the subsection ``rpt parameters``, we define the values of the set of parameter necessary for calculating the counts using the Monte Carlo method.
 These common parameters used for the RPT simulation are described in the `RPT parameters <../../../parameters/rpt/rpt_parameters.html>`_ documentation page.

 .. code-block:: text